Projective Isomonodromy and Galois Groups: An algebraic condition for projective isomonodromy

-\begin{prop} Let $k,K, A,$ and $G$ be as above.
-Equation (\ref{ppveqn}) is projectively isomonodromic if and only if $G$ is conjugate to a subgroup of $ \GL_n(\CX) \cdot \Scal_n(k_0)\subset \GL_n(k_0)$. \end{prop} \begin{proof} As noted above, for parameterized systems of linear differential equations with regular singular points, the parameterized monodromy is Kolchin dense in the PPV-group.
-The group $ \GL_n(\CX)\cdot \Scal_n(k_0) \subset \GL_n(k_0)$ is the homomorphic image of the linear differential group $\GL_n(\CX)\times \Scal_n(k_0)\subset \GL_n(k_0)\times \GL_n(k_0)$ and so by Proposition 7 of \cite{cassidy1}, it is also Kolchin closed.
-Therefore, if the monodromy matrices are in $ \GL_n(\CX)\cdot \Scal_n(k_0)$, then $G \subset \Scal_n(k_0)\cdot \GL_n(\CX)$.
-The converse is clear. \end{proof} One easy consequence of Propostion~\ref{prop3.1} is \begin{cor} Let $k,K, A,$ and $G$ be as above.
-If (\ref{ppveqn}) is projectively isomonodromic then $(G,G)$ is conjugate to a subgroup of $\GL_n(\CX)$. \end{cor} This corollary yields a simple test to show that (\ref{ppveqn}) is not projectively isomonodromic: If the eigenvalues of the commutators of the monodromy matrices (with respect to any fundamental solution matrix) are not constant, then (\ref{ppveqn}) is not projectively isomonodromic.
+The converse is clear since the (parameterized) monodromy matrices $M_i(t)$ all belong to the PPV-group (see Theorem 3.5 of \cite{RegSing}). \end{proof} One easy consequence of Propostion~\ref{prop3.1} is \begin{cor} Let $k,K, A,$ and $G$ be as above.
+If Equation (\ref{ppveqn}) is projectively isomonodromic then the commutator subgroup $(G,G)$ is conjugate to a subgroup of $\GL_n(\CX)$. \end{cor} This corollary yields a simple test to show that (\ref{ppveqn}) is not projectively isomonodromic: If the eigenvalues of the commutators of the monodromy matrices (with respect to any fundamental solution matrix) are not constant, then (\ref{ppveqn}) is not projectively isomonodromic.
 In particular, if the determinant or trace of any of these matrices is not constant then (\ref{ppveqn}) is not projectively isomonodromic.
 The converse of the corollary is not true in general (see Remark~\ref{remark3.1} below) but it is true if Equation (\ref{ppveqn}) is absolutely irreducible, that is, when (\ref{ppveqn}) does not factor over $\overline{k}$, the algebraic closure of $k$.
 Before we prove this, we will discuss some group theoretic facts.